ncatlab/nlab-content/pages/3/1/8/6/6813/content.md

 The theory of [[gravity]] in $3+1$ dimensions famously has [[black hole]] solutions, being the limiting configuration of a _point_ mass gravitational source.
 In higher dimensional gravity, and in particular in higher dimensional [[supergravity]], there are analogous solutions, which however are limiting configurations of a gravitational source that is supported on a line, or a surface, or a higher dimensional space.
 For a surface one might speak of _black [[membrane]]_ solutions hence generally of _black brane_ solutions.

-Particularly the [[BPS states]] among the black branes in [[supergravity]], i.e. those solutions that carry [[Killing spinors]], include configurations that look like the strong-coupling vesion of the [[Green-Schwarz super p-branes]].
+Particularly the [[BPS states]] among the black branes in [[supergravity]], i.e. those solutions that carry [[Killing spinors]], include configurations that look like the strong-coupling version of the [[Green-Schwarz super p-branes]].
 (Though, being extremal, these are not strictly speaking "black" solutions.)

 ## Properties